Bart Scott: College career

 At Southern Illinois University, Scott played linebacker and safety for the Southern Illinois Salukis football team.
 As a junior, Scott was suspended from the team for the final six games of the season following an altercation with defensive coordinator Michael Vite who chastised Scott for eating during a locker room meeting.
 At the end of the year, the team's entire coaching staff was fired; Jerry Kill was hired as the new head coach.
 Kill had been warned by a former staff members about Scott's behavior.
 However, Kill was impressed by Scott, calling him "a captain and leader."
 During his senior year, Scott led the team with 127 tackles and 5.5 sacks; earning first-team All-Gateway conference honors.

 Kill touted Scott's abilities to several NFL teams but only the Baltimore Ravens sent out a scout to assess Scott.
 The scout was impressed by Scott and three days following the 2002 NFL draft, after going undrafted, Scott signed a contract with the Ravens.

 Scott later returned to Southern Illinois in 2005 to finish his academic studies, graduating with a degree in economics.
 Scott later became a first-ballot member of the Southern Illinois Hall of Fame.

 Professional career

 Baltimore Ravens

 During Scott's first three years with Baltimore, he was a special teams standout.
 However, he saw little time in the defensive rotation.
 In his rookie season, he played in all 16 regular season games and recorded five tackles and one interception on defense while tying with another teammate to lead the team in special teams tackles at 17.
 He made his NFL debut at the Carolina Panthers on September 8, 2002.
 The following season, he again played in all 16 games and one post-season game, recording nine tackles and one fumble recovery on defense.
 His 19 special teams tackles, a career high, ranked second on the team.
 In the 2004 season, he played in 13 games, making 17 special teams tackles, adding five tackles on defense playing as a safety and linebacker.

-Scott (57) and Michael Vick in 2006.